Biden tells the United Nations that Putin's attempts to 'extinguish' Ukraine should 'make your blood run cold'

 Questions about US leadership

-Still, even as Biden proclaims renewed US leadership, deeper questions persist over his ability to maintain that position in the years ahead, as fears of a global recession looms and threats to American democracy fester.
+Even as Biden proclaimed renewed US leadership Wednesday, deeper questions persist over his ability to maintain that position in the years ahead, as fears of a global recession looms and threats to American democracy fester.

 Biden has spent ample time underscoring those threats in recent weeks, primarily for a domestic audience but with foreign capitals also listening intently.
 He has recounted in recent speeches sitting around a table at last year's Group of 7 summit in Cornwall, England, telling fellow leaders that "America is back."

-Note: This story has been updated with further developments on Wednesday.